-Sometimes in a marriage, it is easy to get caught up in the day to day duties of life and forget to appreciate one another.
+Sometimes in a marriage, it is easy to get caught up in the day-to-day duties of life and forget to appreciate one another.
 Life is busy, and it seems like you hardly have any time to give your spouse the appreciation that he or she really deserves.
-This is where compliments are such a useful tool in a marriage.
-A compliment doesn't cost anything, it does not take a whole lot of time to administer, and it can do wonders to boost your spouse's self-confidence and satisfaction in your marriage.
+This is where compliments are such a useful tool in marriage.
+A compliment doesn’t cost anything, it does not take a whole lot of time to administer, and it can do wonders to boost your spouse’s self-confidence and satisfaction in your marriage.
 When you see the effect a good compliment has on your spouse, it will also make you feel better about yourself.

 “You are so thoughtful.”

 A little gratitude goes a long way in marriages, and it even can lead to a lower separation rate in couples.
-So, when your spouse does something kind for you without being asked, don't let it go unnoticed.
-Even if it's just something little, acknowledge the thoughtfulness he or she has shown you.
-Sometimes it can be easy to take for granted the many helpful little things your spouse does on a daily basis.
+So, when your spouse does something kind for you without being asked, don’t let it go unnoticed.
+Even if it’s just something little, acknowledge the thoughtfulness he or she has shown you.
+Sometimes it can be easy to take for granted the many helpful little things your spouse does daily.
 Only the extravagant things get attention.
 But think about all the wonderful, non-glamorous things your spouse does for you all the time.
-It may be making you a cup of coffee, doing your laundry, filling the car up with gas so you don't have to, and cooking dinner.
+It may be making you a cup of coffee, doing your laundry, filling the car up with gas so you don’t have to and cooking dinner.
 The list goes on.
 Let your spouse know how much you appreciate these things.

 Acknowledging your spouse’s thoughtfulness is essentially a win-win situation, because number one, your spouse will be happy that you took the time to notice the things he or she does for you.
 Number two, your spouse will be much more inclined to keep doing those things for you if they know that it’s truly appreciated.
 Gratitude is a powerful and wonderful thing.